jblort/notebook/3d-graphics/scenekit.md

 Lights in scenekit are supposed to be attached to nodes in every case.
 This holds true even for directional lights and ambient light.
 In the case of the latter, attaching an ambient light to anything but the scene root node has actually no effect.

+SceneKit actually automatically adds an ambient light to a scene that has absolutely no lights.

 ## Projecting shadows on a transparent plane